 Maybe we have the instinct for sniffing out fake humans because we needed it..
-Perhaps fake were humans used to lure us, as human hunters now use decoys to lure real the real thing?
+Perhaps fake humans were used to lure us, just as human hunters now use decoy animals to lure real the real thing?
 Or.. perhaps this instinct developed at a time in our history when we humans had to spot doppelgänger, shape shifters trying to pass as human?
 Are those deep-fake non-humans still amongst us, even now?
 Running the world we live in perhaps..
 It’s worth thinking about, isn’t it..

 Mu ha ha HARGH!